 - Sickness and nausea

-What are Temazepam Withdrawal Symptoms?
+What are Temazepam withdrawal symptoms?

 Trying to quit Temazepam can be challenging, and usually results in a person experiencing uncomfortable withdrawal symptoms as their body tries to get itself back on track without the drug.
 A detox is always the best option, with a tapered programme so that dosage can be gradually lowered over at least two weeks.
 Flumazenil is a medication that is commonly administered to help deal with any withdrawal symptoms that arise from Temazepam detox.
-These symptoms include:

 There are many dangers associated with benzodiazepine withdrawal.
 A detox programme is always the first step if you suspect that either yourself or a loved one has an addiction to Temazepam.
 As dangerous seizures and respiratory failure are common withdrawal symptoms, it is strongly advised that a detox at home is avoided.